 Different expectations aren’t necessarily a bad thing.
 Like most aspects of marriage, this is just another opportunity to communicate and serve each other’s needs.
 It’s not a matter of one spouse having the “right” perspective and the other being “wrong.”
 It’s about both spouses willingly laying down their own preferences for the sake of serving each other and demonstrating love to each other.

 Marriages get in trouble when expectations become a kind of “scorecard” where both spouses grade each other based on how the other spouse is measuring up to the expectations.
 There can also be conflicts when a spouse communicates his or her expectations, but the expectations are unfair or comparative in nature.
-Hurtful comments like:
+Hurtful comments like:“I wish you could cook like my mom.”

 “My dad could always fix stuff around the house, why can’t you?”